Understanding Hairline Cracks in Stucco: Are They Normal and How to Address Them?

 • Moisture Meters:

-• Using a moisture meter around areas where hairline cracks are commonly found, like windows, doors, and fixtures, can help detect unseen damage.
+• Utilizing a moisture meter around common areas for hairline cracks, such as windows and doors, can help identify hidden damage.

 5. Advanced Inspection Methods: